Tonto National Forest: Wilderness areas

 A portion of the Verde Wild and Scenic River also lies within the forest.

 History

-The Tonto Forest Reserve was established on October 3, 1905 by the General Land Office.
+The Tonto Forest Reserve was established on October 3, 1905 by the United States General Land Office.
 In 1906 the forest reserves were transferred to the U.S. Forest Service, and on March 4, 1907 Tonto became a National Forest.
 On January 13, 1908 the Pinal Mountains National Forest was added along with other lands.
 On July 1, 1908 part of Black Mesa National Forest and other lands were added, and on July 1, 1953 part of Crook National Forest was added.

 Proposed land transfer to Rio Tinto Group for copper mining

 A land swap proposed as a part of the 2015 National Defense Authorization Act would permit a subsidiary of the Rio Tinto mining conglomerate, Resolution Copper Co., to acquire 2,422 acres of the Tonto National Forest, considered sacred by the San Carlos Apache Tribe, for purposes of copper mining.
 This proposal, in Section 3003, titled "Southeast Arizona Land Exchange", is strongly opposed by many Native Americans, including the 57 member tribes of The Affiliated Tribes of Northwest Indians, and by the Great Plains Tribal Chairmen's Association.